sixhops/css-box-model-and-positioning/README.md

 > Note: Explain the styling in this image.

-## Positioning - Codealong (10 mins)
+## Positioning - Codealong (10 mins "WE DO")

 Another CSS property, "position", can take `relative` or `absolute` values, among others.

+> STP: Move this relative-absolute section to the bottom of "positioning"

 A page element with "relative positioning" gives you the control to "absolutely position" children elements inside of it.
 This might not be obvious to everyone - that's probably because this isn't intuitive, at all.
 Let's look at an example.

 ![css position relative](https://i.imgur.com/LRd7lBy.png)